wunderio/ddev-wunderio-drupal/README.md

   ```bash
   ddev regenerate-phpunit-config
   ```
 - `codecept`: Runs codeception commands.
-Remember to define 'output: tests/_output' in codeception.yml as one of the paths.
+Remember to define `output: tests/_output` in codeception.yml as one of the paths.
   ```bash
   ddev codecept
   ```